yoyotv/Face-detection/README.md

 This repository refer to the paper "Eigenfaces for recognition"[[1]](http://www.face-rec.org/algorithms/pca/jcn.pdf)  which is the first implementation of eigenvectors in recognizing faces.

+The dataset[[2]](https://www.cl.cam.ac.uk/research/dtg/attarchive/facedatabase.html) that I used is a simple dataset provided by AT&T Laboratories Cambridge.

 Also, this repository is just for imporving my ability of implement the concept of only reading paper.So the code follows the steps that paper wrote.

-The dataset[[2]](https://www.cl.cam.ac.uk/research/dtg/attarchive/facedatabase.html) used the popular simple dataset provided by AT&T Laboratories Cambridge.
+And because this is just for improving the ability of implementation, I just use the first 50 images (5 classes) to classify.

 ## Approach